raspberrypilearning/octapi-calculating-pi/en/step_9.md

 !["dartboard" calculation](images/dartboard-calculation.png)

 This might look a bit scary, so let's break down what it means.
-This site has a [good explanation of sigma (the Σ symbol)](https://www.mathsisfun.com/algebra/sigma-notation.html){:target="_blank"}. Σ indicates that we have to sum up whatever comes after it.
+This site has a [good explanation of sigma (the Σ symbol)](https://www.mathsisfun.com/algebra/sigma-notation.html){:target="_blank"}.
+The Σ just tells us that we have to sum up whatever comes after it.

  ![How the sigma works](images/dartboard-calculation1.png)

 You included the following steps when you wrote the dartboard program in the previous programming challenge:
  - Ask for user inputs to define how many points (N) are tested in each trial, and how many trials (M) to run
  - Call the function you wrote M times, generating a new random seed for each time you call it
- - Add up the total values found 'inside' the circle
+ - Add up the total number of points found inside the circle (this is the Σ bit)

 Now let's add the rest of the equation back in:

   ![Final equation](images/dartboard-calculation2.png)

-Adding the rest of the formula back in adds the final part of the programming challenge:
+Doing so adds the final part of the programming challenge.

- - Then calculate `π = (4 × total_inside) / (N × M)`.
+ - Rearrange it to calculate `π = (4 × total_inside) / (N × M)`.

 We have described it this way because this method allows us to break down a large number of trials into jobs that can be run on many processors in parallel.